Guardian Of The Treaty PDF Download

 Download The Treaty Book in PDF, ePub and Kindle

-In October 1921, after more than two years of war, a delegation of untested Irish politicians arrived in London to negotiate with the British government for peace, unity and a republic.
-They returned home with just one of those; and that peace didn't last long, as war with Britain was replaced by war with their own.
+In October 1921, a delegation of the Dáil left by boat and train for London, where they were to negotiate with the British government for peace, unity and a republic.
+They came back with just one of those; and that peace didn't last long, as war with Britain was replaced by war with their own.
 Were the Irish outclassed or outgunned?
-Were they deceived?
-Did they deceive their colleagues back in Dublin?
-Or did they achieve the best that could be achieved, an incremental step on the way to fuller sovereignty, in the process redefining the British Empire?
-The Treaty tells the story of what happened inside those negotiations, as Michael Collins and Arthur Griffith faced off against one of the most formidable negotiating teams ever assembled, headed by the 'Welsh Wizard' David Lloyd George, with Winston Churchill often at his side--back cover.
+Were they lied to?
+Did they lie to their own colleagues back in Dublin?
+Or did they achieve the best that could be achieved, an incremental step on the way to fuller sovereignty?
+The Treaty tells the story of what happened inside those negotiations, as Arthur Griffith, Michael Collins and colleagues faced off against one of the most formidable negotiating teams ever assembled, headed by David Lloyd George and with Winston Churchill often at his side.
+This edition is published to coincide with Fishamble's production in November 2021.

 The Passage to Europe